curv3d/curv/docs/Theory.rst

 * A distance function can use operations and data types that are not part of GL, as long as those subexpressions are partially evaluated into something that is supported.

+As I extend the F-Rep API to make Curv faster and more powerful, the GL subset of Curv is growing to embed an increasingly larger subset of the GLSL shader language.